bazel-contrib/SIG-rules-authors/go-tutorial.md

 The build and test commands are pretty self-explanatory.
 The build command builds the source code for your project, and the test command runs any tests that are defined.
-The run command execs a rule, for instance, executes a go binary.
+The run command executes a rule, for instance, executes a go binary.

 In the project, you can run